Magic Kaito: Characters

 A haughty teenage witch, the world's last practitioner of "Red" sorcery.
 She delights in magically charming men to worship her, and becomes obsessed with Kaito Kid upon learning that he is destined to be the only man on Earth immune to her.
 By happenstance she attends the same school as Kaito and Aoko, and realizes Kaito's secret identity when he defies her advances on Valentine's Day.
-Initially, she acts with very few morals, regularly scheming to magically enslave (or even kill) him; in time, however, she comes to admit a genuine affection for him, and begins using her magical resources to warn and aid him against other perils.
+Initially, she acts with very few morals, regularly scheming to magically enslave (or even kill) him; in time, however, she grows into a genuine affection for him, and begins using her magical resources to warn and aid him against other perils.
 Her Japanese voice actresses are Miyuki Sawashiro in the Magic Kaito specials, Eri Kitamura in Magic Kaito 1412, and Megumi Hayashibara in Case Closed.